-It is often seen that people get confused over choosing Windows or Linux as host operating system in both server and desktop spaces.
-People will focus on aspects of cost, the functionality provided, hardware compatibility, support, reliability, security, pre-built software, cloud-readiness etc. before they finalize.
-In this regard, this article covers ten reasons of using Linux over Windows.
+It is often seen that people get confused over choosing Windows or Linux as a host operating system in both server and desktop spaces.
+People will focus on aspects of cost, the functionality provided, hardware compatibility, support, reliability, security, pre-built software, cloud-readiness, etc. before they finalize.
+In this regard, this article covers ten reasons for using Linux over Windows.

 10 Reasons Why Linux Is Better Than Windows